Relations with Stakeholders

 Rules of conduct in relations with the Public Administration

-Relations with the Public Administration are based on the maximum transparency and correctness.
+The relationship with the Public Administration is informed by the maximum degree of transparency and fairness.

-In particular, the necessary relations are maintained on the basis of respect for the roles and functions attributed by law, as well as in a spirit of the best possible collaboration with Italian and foreign civil services.
+In particular, the necessary relations are maintained on the basis of respect for the roles and functions attributed by law, as well as in a spirit of the best possible collaboration with Italian and foreign State Entities.

-Relations with civil servants of public institutions are limited to those of the company departments/organisational units in charge of and normally authorised to do so, in strict observance of the applicable laws and regulations, which shall not compromise in any way the Group’s integrity and reputation.
+Relations with officers of public institutions are Limited to those of the company departments/organisational units in charge of and normally authorised to do so, in strict observance of the applicable laws and regulations, which shall not compromise in any way the integrity and reputation of the Group.

-These requirements cannot be evaded by resorting to other forms of contributions , which under the form of sponsorship, assignments, consultancy, advertising, etc, have the same aims as those prohibited above.
+These provisions cannot be overcome by resorting to other forms of contributions , which under the form of sponsorship, assignments, consultancy, advertising, etc, have the same aims as those prohibited above.